b3/hacks-snipsnap/README.md

 tools enabling one to get ride of this system without losing data stored into it.

-None of the code deliver here have been tested since a long time.
-Use it at your own risks.
+**None of the code delivered here have been tested since a long time.
+Use it at your own risks.**

 [1]: http://snipsnap.org/
 [2]: http://ikiwiki.info